craig-martinson/quadcopter-project/README.md

 # Deep Reinforcement Learning Project

-Deep Reinforcement Learning Project project developed for Udacity's Deep Learning Nanodegree.
+Deep Reinforcement Learning Project developed for Udacity's Deep Learning Nanodegree.
 The goal of this project is to use deep reinforcement learning to teach a quadcopter how to fly.
 The algorithm used for learning is Deep Deterministic Policy Gradients (DDPG) as described in the [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971) paper.

 ![Quadcopter](movie.gif)